 Savings/Capital: If the person (and partner) is assessed as having savings/capital of £16,000 or more then they will not be entitled to apply for Universal Credit.
+Although please see 7: Legacy Benefits and Managed Migration for situations where former tax credit claimants with capital over £16,000 may be able to apply for Universal Credit).

-If a person is assessed as having savings below £6,000 then this will not affect their claim.
+If a person is assessed as having savings below $\pounds6,000$ then this will not affect their claim.